“inclusive, invitational, inspiring”

 - Recognition of, and response to, the spiritual dimension of human experience.

 - Ritual and ceremony, stillness and reflection.

-Worship is led by a wide range of members of our teaching and leadership team with contributions also being made by the children.
-We benefit from regular Christian visitors who lead our worship, including Reverend Christine from St Barnabas Church, the CSALT team (Christian School Assembly Link Team) and the CAT team (Christian Assemblies Team).
+Worship is led by a wide range of members of our teaching and leadership team with contributions also being made by the children, including our Year 6 Worship Leaders.
+We benefit from regular Christian visitors who lead our worship, including staff from St Barnabas Church, the CSALT team (Christian School Assembly Link Team) and the CAT team (Christian Assemblies Team).
 Pupils and staff are involved in evaluating the effectiveness of Worship.

 Some of our Acts of Worship take place at St Barnabas Church, where parents are invited to join us as we celebrate important times in the school and Church year, including Harvest Festival, Christmas and Easter.

 If a parent of a pupil requests that their child be wholly or partly excused from attendance at religious worship at the school, the pupil will be excused until the request is withdrawn.